kanchana37/insuarance-premium-prediction/README.md

 4. [GIT cli](https://git-scm.com/downloads)
 5. [GIT Documentation](https://git-scm.com/docs/gittutorial)

-### Approach :
+## Approach :
 Applying machine learing tasks like Data Exploration, Data Cleaning, Feature Engineering, Model Building and model testing to build a solution that should able to predict the premium of the personal for health insurance.

+### 1.Data Exploration
-1.Data Exploration : Exploring the dataset using pandas, numpy, matplotlib, plotly and seaborn.
+Exploring the dataset using pandas, numpy, matplotlib, plotly and seaborn.

-2.Exploratory Data Analysis : Plotted different graphs to get more insights about dependent and independent variables/features.
+### 2.Exploratory Data Analysis
+Plotted different graphs to get more insights about dependent and independent variables/features.

+### 3.Feature Engineering
-3.Feature Engineering : Numerical features scaled down and Categorical features encoded.
+Numerical features scaled down and Categorical features encoded.

+### 4.Model Building
-Model Building : In this step, first dataset Splitting is done.
-After that model is trained on different Machine Learning Algorithms such as: i.Linear Regression ii.Decision Tree Regressor iii.Random Forest Regressor iv.Gradient Boosting Regressor v.XGBoost Regressor
+In this step, first dataset Splitting is done.
+After that model is trained on different Machine Learning Algorithms such as:
+#### i.Linear Regression
+#### ii.Decision Tree Regressor
+#### iii.Random Forest Regressor
+#### iv.Gradient Boosting Regressor
+#### v.XGBoost Regressor

+### 5.Model Selection
-5.Model Selection : Tested all the models to check the RMSE & R-squared.
+Tested all the models to check the RMSE & R-squared.

+### 6.Pickle File
-Pickle File : Selected model as per best RMSE score & R-squared and created pickle file using pickle library.
+Selected model as per best RMSE score & R-squared and created pickle file using pickle library.
 Webpage &Deployment : Created a web application that takes all the necessary inputs from the user & shows the output.
 Then deployed project on the Heroku Platform.